conor42/fast-lzma2/README.md

 ### Build

-The library is work in progress, so currently only VS 2015 projects are available for building a benchmark program and fuzz tester.
+The library is work in progress, and build methods aren't finished properly.
+There are VS 2015 projects for building a benchmark program, fuzz tester, and a DLL.
+Rudimentary gcc makefiles are included for the benchmark and DLL, and user nemequ has contributed a CMake file.
 If anyone would like to contribute files for make, cmake, or other build systems, please do so.
-I plan to add a DLL project soon.

 ### Status